AmgdGocha/DriveFS-Sleuth/README.md

                         By default, if a folder matches the search criteria, the results will contain all of it's sub-items.
 This argument suppresses this feature to only return the folder without listing it's sub-items.

 Output Formats:
-  --csv CSV             Generates an HTML report.
-The CSV report will only contain information regarding the queried files.
+  --csv                 Generates a CSV report.
+The CSV report will only contain information about the files and folders.
 Either --csv or --html should be specified.
-  --html HTML           Generates an HTML report.
+  --html                Generates an HTML report.
 The HTML report contains comprehensive information about the analyzed artifacts.
 Either --csv or --html should be specified.

+Recovery Options:
+  --recover-from-cache  Recover the cached items from the content cache.
+  --recover-search-results
+                        Recover the search results items that are cached.
 ```
 ### Automated Investigation
 Easily automate the examination of Google Drive File Stream artifacts by providing the tool with the path to the DriveFS triaged folder.